Skip to content

 Ease of detectionEasily detected in epilated eyelashesDifficult to detect in epilated eyelashes; confirmed by meibum expression

-The following factors have been reported to be associated with Demodex overpopulation and blepharitis1)4)6):
+The following factors have been reported to be involved in Demodex overinfestation and blepharitis1)4)6).

-• Aging: The infestation rate increases with age, and almost all individuals over 70 years old are infested1)
+• Aging: Infestation rate increases with age, and nearly all individuals over 70 years old are infested1).

-• Rosacea: In patients with cutaneous rosacea, Demodex density increases several times that of healthy individuals.
-Rosacea with ocular symptoms (ocular rosacea) is an important background for Demodex blepharitis1)
+• Rosacea: In patients with cutaneous rosacea, Demodex density is several times higher than in healthy individuals.
+Ocular rosacea is an important background for Demodex blepharitis1).

-• Meibomian gland dysfunction (MGD): The Japanese Ophthalmological Society’s 2023 Clinical Practice Guidelines for Meibomian Gland Dysfunction position Demodex as a risk factor for the development of MGD, and the two conditions mutually exacerbate each other4)
+• Meibomian gland dysfunction (MGD): Demodex is considered a risk factor for MGD, and the two conditions mutually exacerbate each other4).

-• Contact lens wear: Associated with changes in the hygiene environment of the eyelid margin4)
+• Contact lens wear: Associated with changes in eyelid margin hygiene4).

 • Ocular surface diseases: Presence of chronic blepharitis, recurrent chalazion, dry eye, etc.